sova-org/Sova/doc/define-languages/define-languages.typ

 We describe here the stop events as the corresponding pause events have the same behavior.

-//*Stop.* Stops the program instance in which this event is used.

-*StopAll.* Stops all the program instances currently running.
+*Stop.* Stops all the program instances currently running.

 *StopInstance(n).* Stops the program instance with number $n$ (casted to an int).
 See @sec:envvariables for knowing how to get instance numbers.